owenfalculan/web-systems-and-technologies/README.md

 8. Your website link will be available after 30 seconds.
 ```

 2. Open Git Bash (installed along with git) and clone our course repository.
+Do not clone inside your personal website project!

 ```
 Commands: